NikhilRajPandey/snake-water-gun/README.md

 class = VIII<br>
 Age = 12 years<br>

-Please add your name in contributors file if you have contributed And also try to contribute in code as possible because it is difficult for me to choose between multiple documentations or comments
+Please add your name in contributors file if you have contributed.<br>
+And also try to contribute in code as possible because it is difficult for me to choose between multiple documentations or comments
 Run the code in python and enjoy